HBase Tutorial Summary

-For example, MongoDB is a document-oriented database from NoSQL family tree.
-Compared to traditional databases it provides best features in terms of performance, availability and scalability.
-It is an open source document-oriented database, and it's written in C++.
+For example, MongoDB is a document-oriented database from the NoSQL family tree.
+Compared to traditional databases, it provides the best features in terms of performance, availability, and scalability.
+It is an open-source document-oriented database, and it’s written in C++.

-- HBase provides flexible data model and low latency access to small amounts of data stored in large data sets
+HBase provides a flexible data model and low latency access to small amounts of data stored in large data sets.

-- HBase on top of Hadoop will increase throughput and performance of distributed cluster set up.
-In turn, it provides faster random reads and writes operations
+HBase on top of Hadoop will increase the throughput and performance of distributed cluster set up.
+In turn, it provides faster random reads and writes operations.

 Which NoSQL Database to choose?